-College Board (the organization that administers the SAT) plans to reschedule SAT exams and offer additional testing dates and locations to give students more flexibility.
+College Board (the organization that administers the SAT) rescheduled cancelled SAT exams and is offering additional testing dates and locations to give students more flexibility.

-Students who registered for the June 6th SAT (now canceled) will get early access to register to take the exam in August, September (new test date) or October.
-Current high school juniors planning to graduate in spring 2021 who do not yet have an SAT score will also be able to register early for fall SAT dates.
+Students who registered for the cancelled June 6th SAT received early access to register to take the exam in August, September (new test date) or October.
+Rising high school seniors planning to graduate in spring 2021 who do not yet have an SAT score will also be able to register early for fall SAT dates.

-If you live in a state (like Colorado) where the SAT is given in school to all juniors, that in-school administration was canceled this spring, affecting approximately 770,000 students nationwide.
+If you live in a state (like Colorado) where the SAT is given in school to all juniors, in-school administration was cancelled last spring, affecting approximately 770,000 students nationwide.
 Those states and schools will be assigned a new fall date for testing.

 Stay tuned to the College Board website for updates as the situation as evolves.